QuentinRa/blog.quentinra.dev/tools/git/commands/commit.md

 "
 ```

 You can also remove the option "m".
-The vim editor will be opened, allowing you to enter your message (`:q!` exit without saving, `:wq` save and exit).
+The vim editor will be opened, allowing you to enter your message (CTRL-C then enter `:q!` to exit without saving or `:wq` to save and exit).

 ```bash
 git commit